 Small Stream Rod

-The Redington Classic Trout really wows on the smaller streams and creeks it was specially designed for.
+The RCT really shines on smaller streams and creeks.
 While you might struggle on big rivers to cast over 50 feet, you’ll have no problems for shorter distances up to 45 feet.

 If you’re looking for something with amazing accuracy but a bit more power than the Redington CT, check out our Orvis Helios 3 review here!